cloudevents/spec/primer.md

 - Function build and invocation process
 - Language-specific runtime APIs
 - Selecting a single identity/access control system
-- Inclusion of transport-level routing information
+- Inclusion of protocol-level routing information
 - Event persistence processes

-The CloudEvents spec will not include transport-level routing information (e.g. a destination URL to which the event is being sent).
+The CloudEvents spec will not include protocol-level routing information (e.g. a destination URL to which the event is being sent).
 This is a common suggestion by those new to the concepts of CloudEvents.
 After much deliberation, the working group has come to the conclusion that routing is unnecessary in the
-spec: any transport protocol (e.g. HTTP, MQTT, XMPP, or a Pub/Sub bus) already defines semantics for routing.
-For example, the CloudEvents [HTTP binding](http-transport-binding.md) dictates headers and request body contents.
+spec: any protocol protocol (e.g. HTTP, MQTT, XMPP, or a Pub/Sub bus) already defines semantics for routing.
+For example, the CloudEvents [HTTP binding](http-protocol-binding.md) dictates headers and request body contents.
 CloudEvents don't need to include a destination URL in the spec to be HTTP compatible; the HTTP spec already includes one in the [Request-Line](https://tools.ietf.org/html/rfc2616#section-5.1).